p2w34/blog/2020-03-21-case-study-java-fp-using-vavr/case-study-java-fp-using-vavr.md

 # Case study: Java functional programming using Vavr

+[Vavr](https://vavr.io) is a functional library for Java 8+ that provides persistent data types and functional control structures.

 Most Vavr tutorials show how to use Vavr primitives but they do not provide intuition on how to write whole applications.
 This is something to be addressed here, by means of examining some of the typical aspects of writing microservices.
 The provided analysis is based on an example that has its roots in professional programming reality.